 MAJOR ADMINISTRATOR Director of Campus Recreation

-The Assistant Director of Campus Recreation-Recreational Sports supervises the recreational sports programs, including intramural sports, outdoor recreation, and the climbing wall, which supplement the academic program of the University.
+The Assistant Director of Campus Recreation-Recreational Sports supervises and coordinates the recreational sports programs, including intramural sports which supplement the University’s academic program and provides guidance and support for registered student organization sport club programs.
 The Assistant Director of Campus Recreation-Recreational Sports manages event promotion and hires, trains, and supervises graduate assistants and undergraduate student staff.
-The Assistant Director of Campus Recreation-Recreational Sports assists with long-range planning and goal-setting, working with budgets, maintaining financial and historical records, and assumes other responsibilities as directed by the Director of Campus Recreation.
+The Assistant Director of Campus Recreation-Recreational Sports assists with long-range planning and goal-setting, working with budgets, maintaining financial and historical records, and assumes other responsibilities as directed by the Associate Director of Campus Recreation.

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: A Bachelor's degree is required; a Master’s degree is preferred.
 A degree with an emphasis in recreational sports management, college student personnel, student affairs, or other related area is preferred.

 Experience: Two years of experience working in recreational sports is required; preference will be given to candidates having experience with direct administrative responsibilities in intramural sports and registered student organization sport club programs.
 A strong background in risk management, especially as it relates to intramural sports and registered student organization sport clubs, is preferred.
 Demonstrated knowledge of intramural sports league scheduling and registered student organization sport club programs is preferred.

 Skills: Requires effective organizational, management, leadership, communication, and interpersonal skills.
 Computer literacy is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 A working knowledge of financial operations is preferred.